s4236569/physgap/README.md

 # The Apps

-All the apps are available for download from this projects PhoneGap Build website:
+All the apps are available for download from this project's PhoneGap Build website:

 [Public phonegap build website](https://build.phonegap.com/apps/195010/share)